 5. Consider lasers.

 When at-home remedies aren’t making much of a difference.
 There are pricier measures you can take to minimize the effects of alcohol.
 “Certain laser treatments can reduce redness and spider veins on the face.
-It’s important to see someone who is well trained to administer the laser treatment,” suggests Dr. Poulos.
+It’s important to see someone who is well trained to administer the laser treatment,” suggests Dr. Frieling.

 6. Choose your booze wisely.

 If you are going to consume alcohol know that different alcohols have different effects on the skin, but as a general rule, the clearer, the better.
 Vodka, gin, and tequila leave your system quicker.
 “If you’re going to drink anything, drink vodka that doesn’t have a grain in it, like potato vodka.
 It’s a lot clearer and smoother, so it gets in and out of your body quickly,” says Dr. Frieling.
 Most dermatologists agree that although everyone metabolizes alcohol differently if you can remember to drink in moderation and stay hydrated, you can save your skin.

 Dr. Gretchen Frieling (“Dr. G”), MD is a Harvard-trained, board-certified Dermatopathologist, with over 10 years of experience in Medicine and Dermatopathology.
 With a background notable for intensive ballet, including the Juilliard School, Dr. G combines her artistic eye, perfectionistic qualities, and medical expertise, to give her patients the ability to be better versions of themselves.
 Dr. G has an extensive academic background, including numerous publications in peer-reviewed medical journals, selected Editor of medical journals, an author of noteworthy medical textbook chapters, an educator at the Harvard Medical School, and speaker at many national medical conferences.